The SpaceX IPO: Is It a Space or an AI Company? (Part 4: Underwriting A Split Personality)

 What’s the point?

-The cleanest historical analogue is Tesla.
+We can learn something about how and when fundamentals will matter by looking at Tesla.
 For well over a decade, TSLA traded at valuations untethered to automotive peers, on a Musk-led narrative about vehicle electrification, autonomy, and energy.
 Analysts who anchored on automotive multiples were correct on the math, but wrong on the price for years at a stretch.
-The lesson here is that Musk-narrative stocks tend to move through three stages: narrative wins decisively for years; then narrative and fundamentals coexist uncomfortably, with valuation oscillating between the two anchors; then fundamentals reassert themselves as the dominant pricing force, with a permanent Musk premium baked in.
-Today’s TSLA sits in Stage 3.
+What’s instructive is that TSLA moved through three distinct stages: narrative won decisively for years, followed by a period in which narrative and fundamentals coexisted in tension with each other.
+Finally, fundamentals became the dominant pricing force, with a permanent Musk premium baked in, which is where TSLA is today.

 We put together this four-part analysis in just a day using Revelata’s deepKPI.
 You can do this kind of work yourself by signing up for our free tier.
 No credit card required.